SteveBarnett/human-centred/_more-accessible-products-actions/design-accessibly/use-standard-controls-where-possible.md

 order: 3
 ---

-Use standard controls where possible.
 Give a rationale for deviations from standards.